 Ecommerce product liability 101: Protecting yourself & your business

 Most brick-and-mortar merchants understand the importance of a comprehensive business insurance policy.
 If a shopper slips and breaks an arm, the store owner doesn't want to be on the hook for an expensive medical bill.
-If a hurricane roars in and blows the roof off the joint, they want to rest assured that repair costs aren’t going to bankrupt them.
+If a hurricane roars in and blows the roof off, they want to rest assured that repair costs aren’t going to bankrupt them.

 What is product liability?

 According to Cornell University Law School, product liability is the responsibility of a manufacturer, supplier, or seller of a product for damage caused by that product.
 In North America, product liability claims generally arise from design defects, manufacturing defects, and “marketing” defects.
 Here's a quick rundown of what each of those things mean:

 - Design defects are inherent, meaning they exist before the product is manufactured, and will occur even if the product is perfectly manufactured.
 An example of a design defect could be airbags that aren’t thick enough to absorb the impact of a collision, or a backyard swing set whose pegs aren't strong enough to secure it to the ground.